 Disable message id.
 Use the setDisableMessageID() method on the MessageProducer class to disable message ids if you don't need them.
 This decreases the size of the message and also avoids the overhead of creating a unique ID.

 Disable message timestamp.
 Use the setDisableMessageTimeStamp() method on the MessageProducer class to disable message timestamps if you don't need them.
 Again this makes the message smaller.

 Avoid ObjectMessage.
 ObjectMessage is convenient but it comes at a cost.
 The body of a ObjectMessage uses Java serialization to serialize it to bytes.
-The Java serialized form of even small objects is very verbose so takes up a lot of space on the wire, also Java serialization is slow compared to custom marshalling techniques.
+The Java serialized form of even small objects is very verbose so takes up a lot of space on the wire, also Java serialization is slow compared to customer marshalling techniques.
 Only use ObjectMessage if you really can't use one of the other message types, i.e. if you really don't know the type of the payload until run-time.

 Avoid AUTO_ACKNOWLEDGE.
 AUTO_ACKNOWLEDGE mode requires an acknowledgement to be sent from the server for each message received on the client, this means more traffic on the network.
 If you can, use DUPS_OK_ACKNOWLEDGE or use CLIENT_ACKNOWLEDGE or a transacted session and batch up many acknowledgements with one acknowledge/commit.